Jisan-mia/reactjs-core/notes.md

   - repeating code
   - unorganized code
 - useEffect

   - helps us perform side effects in functional component
   - solves all problems of lifecycle methods in class component
   - replaces componentDidMount(), componentDidUpdate() & componentWillUnmount()

+- useCallback & useMemo helps to optimize performance of react
+  - useCallback hook memoizes the callback function or the reference of the function, only forget previous function and rememoizes if dependency input is changed
+  - useMemo hook memoizes the return value of the callback function not the function itself just return value, and rememoizes if one of the dependency input is changed